Handley Page Heyford: Background

-By 1928, the Air Staff had concluded that, while one single airframe could be suitable versatile to meet the majority of its needs, a dedicated nighttime bomber was required.
+By 1928, the Air Staff had concluded that, while one single airframe could be suitably versatile to meet the majority of its needs, a dedicated night-time bomber was required.
 In response, the Air Ministry issued Specification B.19/27, which sought a heavy bomber for nighttime operations to replace the Vickers Virginia.
 The requirements listed included the use of a twin-engine arrangement, positive stability, ease of maintenance, good manoeuvrability, avoidance of excessive pilot fatigue, an adequate self-defense capability, sufficient carrying capacity for up to 1,546 lb (700 kg) of bombs, and to traverse a distance of 920 miles at a speed of at least 115 mph (185 km/h).
 The release of the specification was met with a large number of proposals from various companies across the British aircraft industry.
 Specifically, designs were submitted by Fairey (the Fairey Hendon) and Vickers (the Type 150 and Type 163 being built) in addition to Handley Page's own proposal.

 The responsibility for producing Handley Page's design was given to the company's lead designer G. R. Volkert.
 According to aviation author C. H. Barnes, while Handley Page was satisfied with the qualities of wooden construction, it was the Air Ministry's insistence that all future production aircraft use metal construction that compelled the firm to change.
-A new recruit to the company, Raymond H. Sandifer, played a crucial role in this substitution process, which included steel tubing and aluminium fuel tanks.
+A new recruit to the company, Raymond Sandifer, played a crucial role in this substitution process, which included steel tubing and aluminium fuel tanks.
 The design produced by Volkert pursued aerodynamic optimisation to achieve its performance, particularly for the uninterrupted upper wing surface and had deliberately limited the wing span to 75 feet to avoid any need for folding arrangements.
 According to Barnes, at the time of its submission on 16 November 1927, Handley Page's proposal was quite original.

 Further changes to the proposed design were made over the following months, often involving its propulsion in particular.
-Multiple engines, including the Napier Lion, Rolls-Royce Kestrel, and Bristol Jupiter radial engines, were considered by Handley Page, before it was determined that the Kestrel was superior.
+Multiple engines, including the Napier Lion, Rolls-Royce Kestrel inline engines and Bristol Jupiter radial engines, were considered by Handley Page, before it was determined that the Kestrel was superior.
 Furthermore, while variable-pitch propellers had been considered, they were ultimately excluded in favour of fixed-pitch counterparts due to synchronisation issues.
 Other changes included an alternative undercarriage configuration that produced less drag, adjusted wing stagger, and revisions to the positioning of the fuselage.